Who We Are

 In 2017, Martin Digler, our acting president, a native Liberian, returned to his home country for two weeks to do a needs assessment.
 He came back with a clear vision as to what God was calling him to do, which is to enrich the school with quality, Christ-centered education, to establish a clinic and hospital that would provide affordable, compassionate healthcare, and to found a church that would preach God’s word focusing on application as we are not to be hearers of the Word but doers.
 Upon arrival home to the US, he shared all that God had put on his heart to his wife, Stephanie.
 After processing the vision for a few months, she was on board to proceed.
 In December 2017, Martin and Stephanie wrote the mission statement God had put on their hearts.
 Joel Schwiesow, Martin’s sponsor dad, asked Martin if it were possible to live out his dream through Bridges of Hope.
 Martin presented the mission and vision to the board during the January 2018 board meeting and asked them if this was the direction they wanted to see Bridges of Hope go, and if so he would accept the role of president in the organization.
 In February, the board adopted the new mission statement.
 God is faithfully providing people to play important roles in moving the vision forward.

-Bridges of Hope exists to spread the gospel of Jesus Christ and to disciple Liberians to worship and glorify God by empowering them to live Christ-centered lives and provide for themselves a reasonable living.
-We will do this through a Bible-teaching church, quality education, quality healthcare, entrepreneurship and agriculture; so that they will have a biblical worldview evidenced by a lifestyle of character, leadership, stewardship, service, and joyful worship.
+Bridges of Hope exists to spread the gospel of Jesus Christ and disciple Liberians to worship and glorify God, empowering them to live Christ-centered lives and to achieve for themselves a reasonable living.
+We will do this through a Bible-teaching church, quality education, quality healthcare, instruction in entrepreneurship and agriculture.
+The purpose of these initiatives is to promote a biblical worldview evidenced by a lifestyle of character, leadership, stewardship, service, and joyful worship.